asma1982/Deploy-/README.md

 # Deploy-
-Use flask library to deploy predictive model
+Use streamlit library to deploy predictive model